joglr/katpis/README.md

 #### Example
 For the problem "Quality-Adjusted Life-Year" at open.kattis.com/problems/qaly

-Run `katpis fetch qaly`, and if there is sample files avalible, they will be downloaded to the current directory.
+Run `katpis fetch qaly`, and if there is sample files avalible, they will be downloaded and placed in the current directory.

 ### `template <filename-with-extension>`